Our experts in residence

 Principal Scientist, Adobe + Program Lead at Launch Lab

 Jack is a longtime veteran of the software industry in the Boston area and has served in both technical and senior management roles at four successful startups.
 He’s currently a Principal Scientist at Adobe, primarily focused on architecture for large-scale software-as-a-service products.
-Jack is a three-time graduate of Boston University with a BS/MS in Computer Science and MBA.
+Jack is a three-time graduate of Boston University with a BS/MS in Computer Science and an MBA.
 He currently resides in downtown Boston, Massachusetts.

 Russ Wilcox